unzew/apostles/charter.md

 ## IX: Disciplinary Actions

-The Speaker will be responsible for enforcing and communicating member disciplinary procedures, unless the Speaker is the subject for disciplinary procedures, in which case the Council Lead will communicate andy disciplinary action decided by council vote.
-Disciplinary action may be initiated when any member breaks the Apostle bylaws, or as otherwise noted in the bylaws.

 Discplinary action will be enforced as follows:
-* A first written warning handed down Speaker and/or Council Lead.
+* A first written warning handed down by the Speaker and/or Council Lead.
 * A second written warning may be accompanied by revocation of privileges (such as attendance at Order functions, etc).
 It is up to the Speaker to decide which, if any, privileges are revoked.
 * After a third written warning, the member may also be submitted to council for a vote on loss of membership by an officer or Council Lead.
 The vote will not occur before one week from the offending event or behavior, in order to prevent rash decisions will be made.
 The request for termination can be withdrawn during this time period.
 * Council members and officers shall be held to a higher standard, and will be automatically removed from their position after a second warning and must be reinstated by a council vote.
 Note that council mebmers and officers may still be removed through a vote of "No confidence" without any written warnings.

+The Speaker will be responsible for enforcing and communicating member disciplinary procedures, unless the Speaker is the subject for disciplinary procedures, in which case the Council Lead will communicate andy disciplinary action decided by council vote.
+Disciplinary action may be initiated when any member breaks the Apostle bylaws, or as otherwise noted in the bylaws.

 ## X. Closing